Barn wood barn door headboard

 Right then, I KNEW what it had to become.

-With no barn door hardware.
+With just wood and no real barn door hardware.
+Intrigued?
+Here we go!

 1. Ensure wood is completely dry, then lightly sand.